bh-e/issuebot/README.md

 # Issuebot

-## A bot that receives issue infos via webhooks and message to a specified MUC
+## A bot that receives triggered webhooks from remote git repository, parse the content and send as message to a specified MUC

 ### Language: python
 #### Used libraries : sleekxmpp, flask